-The aims of the DIAN-TU are to execute effective preventive and treatment strategies for DIAD, determine the timing of AD treatment for improved clinical outcomes, identify changes in biomarkers to track therapeutic effectiveness and test AD hypotheses through treatment trials.
-The DIAN-TU platform has been split into two main trial design approaches: the primary prevention trial for treating participants up to 11 years before the estimated age of AD onset and the secondary prevention trial for those within -10 to +10 estimated age of AD onset.
-[37,38,130].
-In 2012, the first DIAN-TU trial was launched, where two monoclonal antibodies of gantenerumab and solanezumab were tested in asymptomatic and symptomatic patients.
+The aims of DIAN-TU are to execute effective preventive and treatment strategies for DIAD, determine the timing of AD treatment for improved clinical outcomes, identify changes in biomarkers to track therapeutic effectiveness, and test AD hypotheses through treatment trials.
+The DIAN-TU platform has been split into two main trial design approaches: the primary prevention trial for treating participants up to 11 years before the estimated age of AD onset and the secondary prevention trial for those within ± 10 years of the estimated age of AD onset. $^{37,38,134}\,\ln 2012$, the first DIAN-TU trial was launched, where two monoclonal antibodies of gantenerumab and solanezumab were tested in asymptomatic and symptomatic patients.
 Gantenerumab showed a clear reduction in brain amyloid accumulation and improvement in other downstream biomarkers of AD.
-However, gantenerumab and solanezumab did not meet their primary endpoint of improving cognitive function [131].
-Therefore, alternative treatments are being explored for the primary prevention trial.
-In the secondary prevention trial (Tau NextGen trial) [40], two drugs will be tested: Lecanemab [132] and a new anti-tau antibody, E2814 [133].
-Eligible participants with a known mutation on PSEN1, PSEN2, and APP will be grouped based on CDR scores into symptomatic (cohort 1) or asymptomatic (cohort 2) cohorts.
+However, gantenerumab and solanezumab did not meet the primary endpoint of improving cognitive function.
+135 Therefore, alternative treatments are being explored for the primary prevention trial.
+In the secondary prevention trial (Tau NextGen trial),40 two drugs will be tested: Lecanemab136 and a new antitau antibody, E2814.137 Eligible participants with a known mutation on PSEN1, PSEN2, and APP will be grouped based on CDR scores into symptomatic (cohort 1) or asymptomatic (cohort 2) cohorts.
 The order of intervention randomization will depend on these cohorts, with two main combinations of Lecanemab+E2814 or Lecanemab+placebo at the end of the first year.
 The trial endpoints are stage-specific, with tau PET being the primary outcome for cohort 1 (symptomatic) and CSF tau biomarkers being the primary outcome for cohort 2 (asymptomatic).
-In Latin America, Argentina has started trial enrollment, Brazil has recently received approval to start the DIAN-TU trial, while Mexico, Colombia, and other countries are underway.
-A remarkable aspect of the DIAN-TU in Latin America is the collaborative and supportive work across countries, such as Colombian participants undergoing PET in Argentina.
+In LatAm, Argentina has started trial enrollment, Brazil recently received approval to start the DIAN-TU trial, while Mexico, Colombia, and other countries are under way.
+A remarkable aspect of DIAN-TU in LatAm is the collaborative and supportive work across countries, such as Colombian participants undergoing PET in Argentina.
 The DIAN-LatAm initiative has supported technology and tracer development at imaging centers (Argentina and Mexico) across the trial network.